reysilvaa/reysilvaa/README.md

 ### <div align="center">I'm Rey, currently studying to be a full-stack dev👨‍💻 since 2018 🚀</div>

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)
+- 🔭 I’m currently using laptop

 - 🌱 I’m currently learning in State of Polytechnic Malang